Spain's Princess Cristina faces trial on corruption charges

 Urdangarin, 46, a former Olympic handball player, is accused of using his connections to win public contracts to put on events through his non-profit organization Noos Foundation, and of embezzling several millions of euros in public funds.

 The couple, who have four children, are now a few administrative steps away from being put on trial.
-They have both denied wrongdoing.
+They have both denied wrongdoing and their defense attorneys have said they will appeal the latest ruling.

-Defense attorneys for Cristina de Borbon and Urdangarin told reporters they would appeal Wednesday's ruling, as did the anti-corruption prosecutor of the Balearics, where the investigation is centred.
-The prosecutor has said repeatedly that he does not believe there is evidence that the princess committed a crime.

-Under Spanish law, prosecutors can file briefs on behalf of the defense if they disagree with the examining magistrate who is investigating a case and who has a dual role as prosecutor and judge.

-In his 167-page ruling, Palma Examining Magistrate Jose Castro said there was evidence that the couple had paid for dozens of personal items - from parking tickets to children's birthday parties to a trip to Rio de Janeiro - out of a shell company he said was used to launder proceeds from the Noos Foundation.
+In his 167-page ruling, Palma Examining Magistrate Jose Castro - who has a dual role as prosecutor and judge - said there was evidence that the couple had paid for dozens of personal items - from parking tickets to children's birthday parties to a trip to Rio de Janeiro - out of a shell company he said was used to launder proceeds from the Noos Foundation.

 "Everything indicates that Doña Cristina de Borbon y Grecia was an active participant in organizing and budgeting these events which were clearly of a personal nature," the judge said in the ruling.